Theme

 Explorable worlds and 3D consistency

-The notable angle is the focus on explorable 3D environments and longer-range geometric consistency, which makes the project more relevant to world modeling than to ordinary image generation alone.
+The public materials focus on explorable 3D environments and longer-range geometric consistency, which makes the project more relevant to world modeling than to ordinary image generation alone.

 Availability